sciZer0/newdiscoveries/c/README.md

 Before I postulate the New Law of Conservation of Energy, it is needed to say that I had been loving the "old" law of Conservation of Energy for a long time.

-The "old" law is so beautiful and easily-understandable:
+The "old" law is so beautiful and simple, meaning easily-understandable:

-*Energy can neither be created nor destroyed — only converted from one form of Energy to another.*
+*Energy can neither be destroyed nor created — only converted from one form of Energy to another.*

 Even some cases proved this law.

-The law looked symmetrical, harmonious, ideal and true.
+The law looked ideally-symmetrical and true.

 I was loving it a lot.

-But, my findings prove that this law is just the "wishful thinking".
+But, my new findings prove that this law is just the "wishful thinking".

 And the "wishful thinking" isn’t useful in science.